Livestock Research: Tracking sheep to learn their behavior

-TrackLab is the tracking system designed for the recognition and detailed analysis of spatial behavior.
-The software tracks animal movements and can help researchers analyze and understand their behavior and social interaction patterns.
-Researchers can gain insights such as where the animals prefer to be, if they are walking, running, standing still or lying down and how these animals transition between areas.
-Analysis and statistics can be collected for the whole research area or for specific zones such as by the feeder.
-Collecting these patterns and activity can all be done automatically with TrackLab, which uses Ubisense® Ultra-Wideband (UWB) sensors and tags for precise location tracking.
+TrackLab is the system designed for the recognition and detailed analysis of spatial behavior.
+The software tracks animal movements and can help researchers analyze & understand their behavior, as well as recognize social interaction patterns.
+Researchers can gain insights such as location preference, if they are walking, running, standing still or lying down, and how these animals transition between areas.
+Analysis and statistics can be collected for the whole research area, or for specific zones (e.g. by the feeder).
+Collecting these patterns and activity can all be done automatically with TrackLab, which uses Ultra-Wideband (UWB) sensors and tags for precise location tracking.

 TrackLab for Livestock Research at Aberystwyth University

-Aberystwyth University’s Institute of Biological, Environmental and Rural Sciences (IBERS), recently chose TrackLab to help them understand more clearly the behavioral patterns and activity of sheep, within the scope of the small ruminant phenotyping platform integrated in the Centre for Innovation Excellence in Livestock (CIEL), one of the UK’s four Agri-Tech Centres.
+Aberystwyth University’s Institute of Biological, Environmental and Rural Sciences (IBERS) recently chose TrackLab to help understand the behavioral patterns and activity of sheep, within the scope of the small ruminant phenotyping platform integrated in the Centre for Innovation Excellence in Livestock (CIEL), one of United Kingdom’s four Agri-Tech Centres.

-They seek to examine sheep exploratory behaviours (distance walked, speed,…), location (animal dispersion within the pen, where they tend to rest and ruminate), and eating and drinking pattern (time spent at the feed bunk and drinker stations, at what time of the day,…), etc. The researchers also hope to get more information on social interactions, sheep’s temperament and affective state under different scenarios.
+They seek to examine sheep exploratory behaviors (distance walked, speed), location (animal dispersion within the pen, where they tend to rest and ruminate), and eating & drinking patterns (time spent at the feed bunk and drinker stations, at what time of the day).
+The researchers also hope to get more information on social interactions, sheep’s temperament, and affective state under different scenarios.

 The whole system uses time stamped x, y, and z coordinates.
 The x and y pinpoints the location of a sheep in the pen.
-With the z coordinate, the height of the tag is measured, which is on the top back of a sheep, and from this it’s possible to derive if a sheep is standing or lying down.
+With the z coordinate, the height of the tag is measured, which is on the top back of a sheep, and from this one can derive if a sheep is standing or lying down.

 This installation process was a simple setup that took 2 days.
-The first day was the hardware installation that included cabling and positioning the sensors at the right angles.
-The tuning of the system took another day.
+The first day was the hardware installation, which included cabling and positioning the sensors to their correct angles.
+The second day was tuning the system.
 Tuning is the necessary step to calibrate the tracking equipment with the software to get accurate tracking data.
 Around 15 cm accuracy was achieved!

-A group of researchers received explanation on how to use the system and training in the TrackLab software for their behavioral research and analysis.
+The group of researchers received a formal training on how to use the entire system, as well as the TrackLab software for their behavioral research and analysis.

-The installation of TrackLab was a success at the Aberystwyth University and the whole team present for the installation were pleased with the accuracy and the possibilities of the system.
+The installation of TrackLab was a success at the Aberystwyth University and the team present for the installation were pleased with the accuracy and possibilities of the system.